1135/notes/sec_sqlmap.md

     --not-string=NOT..
-String to match when query is evaluated to False --regexp=REGEXP     Regexp to match when query is evaluated to True --code=CODE         HTTP code to match when query is evaluated to True --text-only         Compare pages based only on the textual content --titles            Compare pages based only on their titles
+String to match when query is evaluated to False --regexp=REGEXP     Regexp to match when query is evaluated to True --code=CODE         HTTP code to match when query is evaluated to True --smart             Perform thorough tests only if positive heuristic(s) --text-only         Compare pages based only on the textual content --titles            Compare pages based only on their titles